-Invokana has recently been linked to foot and leg amputations, among other serious side effects.
+Invokana has recently been linked to an increased risk of foot and leg amputations, among other serious side effects.
 If you have had to undergo amputation after being treated with Invokana, you may be entitled to compensation for medical bills, lost income and pain and suffering, among other losses.
 We are currently working with experienced Invokana lawyers across the country.
 They may be able to file a claim on your behalf and charge no fee unless you get an award or settlement.
-For a free (no obligation) case evaluation, call our toll free number 24/7 or fill out a contact form online.
+For a free (no obligation) case evaluation, call our toll-free number 24/7 or fill out a contact form online.

 Have You Suffered Any Serious Side Effects Due to Invokana?